Trump looks to reset campaign amid pandemic with Tulsa rally

 RELATED: Heat, virus no deterrent for Trump fans camped outside Tulsa arena

+Trump tried to explain away the crowd size, blaming it on the media for declaring “don't go, don't come, don't do anything" while insisting there were protesters outside “doing bad things," though the small crowds of prerally demonstrators were largely peaceful.

+“We begin our campaign," Trump thundered.
+“The silent majority is stronger than ever before."

-Huge swaths of empty seats remained in the arena itself an hour before Trump was to take the stage.
-And that came on the heels of the campaign revealing that six staff members who were helping setting up for the event had tested positive for the virus.
-Campaign communications director Tim Murtaugh said “quarantine procedures were immediately implemented” and neither the affected staffers nor anyone who was in immediate contact with them would attend the event.
+But huge swaths of empty seats remained in the downtown arena before Trump was to take the stage.
+And that came on the heels of the campaign revealing that six staff members who were helping set up for the event had tested positive for the virus.
+Campaign communications director Tim Murtaugh said that “quarantine procedures were immediately implemented,” and that neither the affected staffers nor anyone who was in immediate contact with them would attend the event.

 News of the infections came just a short time before Trump departed for Oklahoma, and the president raged to aides that it was made public, according to two White House and campaign officials who spoke on condition of anonymity because they weren’t authorized to speak publicly about private conversations.